Strike action: Lockout

 Another counter to a strike is a lockout, a form of work stoppage in which an employer refuses to allow employees to work.
 Two of the three employers involved in the Caravan park grocery workers strike of 2003–2004 locked out their employees in response to a strike against the third member of the employer bargaining group.
 Lockouts are, with certain exceptions, lawful under United States labor law.

 Violence

 Historically, some employers have attempted to break union strikes by force.
 One of the most famous examples of this occurred during the Homestead Strike of 1892.
-Industrialist Henry Clay Frick sent private security agents from the Pinkerton National Detective Agency to break the Amalgamated Association of Iron and Steel Workers strike at a Homestead, Pennsylvania steel mill.
+Industrialist Henry Clay Frick sent private security agents from the Pinkerton National Detective Agency to break a strike, organised by the Amalgamated Association of Iron and Steel Workers at a Homestead, Pennsylvania, steel mill.
 Two strikers were killed, twelve wounded, along with two Pinkertons killed and eleven wounded.

-In the aftermath, Frick was shot in the neck and then stabbed by Alexander Berkman, surviving the attack, while Berkman was sentenced to 22 years in prison.
+In the aftermath, Frick was shot in the neck and then stabbed by an unaffiliated anarchist, Alexander Berkman, in an assassination attempt.
+Frick survived the attack, while Berkman was sentenced to 22 years in prison.

+Conscription

+Critical infrastructure workers who are on strike may be forced back to work under military law and/or civil conscription in countries which allow conscription.
+In 2010, the Spanish government invoked emergency powers to conscript air traffic controllers who were on strike.